 Student exchange strengthens bridges between Gelnhausen and Beruwala!

-Beruwala, Sri Lanka - In a warm welcome ceremony, the first district deputy Andreas Hofmann received exchange students from Beruwala.
+The First District Councilor Andreas Hofmann welcomed exchange students from Beruwala in a warm welcome ceremony.
 The students come from the Wisdom International School Beruwala and the Albert-Einstein-Gymnasium (AEG) in Maintal.
 On the occasion of their visit, the students took part in a meeting with Hofmann and a city tour in Gelnhausen.
-Hoffmann expressly thanked the organizers of the student exchange, which has existed for almost a decade and made numerous encounters between the two educational institutions.
+Hoffmann expressly thanked the organizers of the student exchange, which has existed for almost a decade and has enabled numerous encounters between the two educational institutions.

-The school partnership between AEG and WISDOM International School was launched after the devastating tsunami disaster in 2004 when an aid project for Beruwala was initiated.
+The school partnership between AEG and Wisdom International School was launched after the devastating tsunami disaster in 2004, when an aid project for Beruwala was initiated.
 The first student exchange took place in 2016, supported by both schools and the Main-Kinzig district.
 Thanks to the high and growing demand, the exchange is very popular on both sides.
-It is said to build bridges between cultures and strengthen mutual understanding.
+It is intended to build bridges between cultures and strengthen mutual understanding.

-In March 2024, Eyerkauer informed about the difficult living conditions on site.
-The situation has relaxed a bit, but the help remains essential.
-An auxiliary tour in August 2023 gave information about the current challenges, while numerous children face underdevelopment and emotion.
-Eyerkaufer has repeatedly reported on the emergency of the people in Beruwala and the continuous aid actions in recent years.
+In March 2024, Eyerkaufer provided information about the difficult living conditions on site.
+The situation has eased somewhat, but help remains essential.
+A relief trip in August 2023 shed light on the current challenges while numerous children face underdevelopment and wasting.
+In recent years, Eyerkaufer has repeatedly reported on the plight of the people in Beruwala and the ongoing relief efforts.

 The school and student exchange, initiated after a natural disaster, is not only an educational project, but also a sign of long-lasting friendship and solidarity between the two regions.

-For detailed information on the city friendship, please visit the pages of mkk echo and mkk.de .
+For detailed information about city friendship, please visit the website MKK Echo and MKK.de.